 Ü Relax is a drink used to promote relaxation that contains the herb kava, along with other botanical ingredients.
 The drink is sold by a brand called Calming Co., which claims that their product “takes just a few minutes to set in for up to 4 hours of pure, uninterrupted bliss.”

-In this article we’ll answer all of these questions and more, as we analyze the ingredients in Ü Relax based on medical studies to give our take on whether it’s likely to be effective, or if it’s a waste of money.
+In this article we’ll answer all of these questions and more, as we analyze the ingredients in Ü Relax to give our take on whether it’s likely to be effective for supporting relaxation, and whether or not it's healthy.

 Ingredient Analysis

-The active ingredients in Ü Relax are shown above.
+The active ingredients in Ü Relax are shown below:

 Kava was described as an effective treatment for short-term (but not long-term) treatment for anxiety in a 2018 meta-study.

-Chamomile is a flowering plant that was described as a “mild tranquilizer and sleep inducer” in a 2010 medical review, and chamomile extract at a higher dose than that in Ü Relax was shown to be safe and to reduce moderate-to-severe anxiety symptoms in a clinical trial published in the Phytomedicine journal.
+Chamomile is a flowering plant that was described as a “mild tranquilizer and sleep inducer” in a 2010 medical review, and was shown to reduce moderate-to-severe anxiety symptoms in a clinical trial published in the Phytomedicine journal.

 Lemon balm extract is clinically shown to reduce anxiety and depression, as we documented in our NoonBrew reviews article on another brand that includes this ingredient.